lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   - Click `Create`
   - Wait for the droplet to be created.
 Once it's done, the process should end showing the project page opened on the *Resources* tab.
 In the *Droplets* list you can easily find the droplet by the name, with the IP address on the right.

-Notice that Digital Ocean highly discourage the creation of *swap space*, practice often used to keep down the size, and hence the cost, of the droplet.
-This is due to the fact that their system is all made up of SSD storage, that is highly degraded by the continous read/write access, typical when swapping.
-Besides, upgrading the droplet leads to much better results in general.

   <a name="first-connection"/>